amplication/docs/docs/getting-started/plugins.md

 The following plugins are currently available.
 Additional plugins will be added in future releases of Amplication.
-All official Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).
+All community Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).

 ### MongoDB